What Sellers Should Know Before Choosing a Realtor In Albuquerque

 - Current neighborhood trends

-- Buyer demand patterns
+- Supply and demand patterns

 - Pricing movement